 However great, familiarity has already been achieved with Huxleys Brave New World and Orwell’s Nineteen-Eighty-Four, and it is time to put them to rest.
-As great as they are, a thew decades later, a greater prophecy arose, one of great detail and minuscule representation.
+A thew decades later, a greater prophecy arose, one of great detail and minuscule representation.

 Prophets and conspiracy groups have long believed in the prophecy of a one-world government.
-Progression in the past century has revealed and silenced those who claim to expose it.
-Plans for the end game have slowly unveiled, with public documents such as the UN’s Agenda 21 and the World Economic Forum’s ‘Great Reset’.
+They claim progression in the past century has revealed and silenced those who claim to expose it.
+Although, plans for the end game seem to have slowly unveiled, with public documents such as the UN’s Agenda 21 and the World Economic Forum’s ‘Great Reset’ matching such profecies.
 Other revelations, however, have come out from whistleblowers aiming to warn the public.

 Perhaps one most accurate whistleblower would be that of Dr Richard L. Day.

 In 1988, Lawrence Dunagen, a paediatrician from Mt.
 Lebanon took to the tapes to explain a meeting he attended on the 20th of March 1969 lead by Dr Richard Day, a professor of paediatrics at Pittsburgh university, and a future director at Planned Parenthood.